saurabtharu/Internship-repo/Internship Report - typst/chapters/00-cert-ack-abhijeet.typ

 \
 #text(12pt)[
+/*
+  This is to recommend that *Mr. Saurab Tharu* has carried out the internship project entitled “An Internship report on *DevOps Engineer at F1Soft Pvt.
+Ltd*.” for the fulfillment of the requirement of the Bachelor’s degree of Computer Science and Information Technology(BSc.
+CSIT) is processed for the evaluation.
+*/

-  This is to recommend that *Saurab Tharu* has submitted the internship report entitled *“An Internship report on DevOps Engineer at F1Soft Pvt.
-Ltd.”* for the fulfillment of the requirement of the Bachelor’s degree of Computer Science and Information Technology (BSc.
+This is to recommend that *Mr. Abhijeet Yadav* has carried out the internship project entitled *“An Internship report on DevOps Engineer at F1Soft Pvt.
+Ltd*.” for the fulfillment of the requirement of the Bachelor’s degree of Computer Science and Information Technology(BSc.
 CSIT) is processed for the evaluation.
 \ \ \ \ \ \ \ \